nextpulse/slate/source/index.html.md

-trans_created | The date of the transaction. consolidations | If set, list of [transaction objects](#transaction-object) that make up this transaction. trade_pair | If set, for non-fiat, shows the break down of the [trade pair](#tradepair-object) that make up the core transaction.
+trans_created | The date of the transaction. consolidations | If set, list of [transaction objects](#transaction-object) that make up this transaction. trade_pair | If set, for non-fiat, shows the break down of the [trade pair](#tradepair-object) that make up the core transaction. ds_id | If set, data source specific wallet id.
+This is not the wallet address, but additional id information that a data soruce may expose for a wallet.

 ## TradePair object